 SBS Distinguished Lecture in the Social Sciences

-Chaired by Nicholas Harkness, John L. Loeb Associate Professor of the Social Sciences, Harvard University
+Chaired by Nicholas Harkness, Modern Korean Economy and Society Professor of Anthropology; Director, Korea Institute, Harvard University